frencojobs/minimalistic/README.md

 ## Rationale

-1. To reduce as less space as possible where it makes sense to.
+1. To reduce as much space as possible where it makes sense to.
 This is done via disallowing whitespaces between braces, disabling semicolons and using single quotes instead of double quotes, etc.

 2. To have import statements always organized.
 This may be opinionated but it helps with OSS projects where different parties may have different opinions on how imports should be organized or maybe different IDE setups.
 Some people really don't care about this but they hate it when submitted PRs have unnecessary import-sorting changes.
 This will also help them.

 3. To have `package.json` organized with reasons same as above.

-# License

-MIT ©️ Frenco Jobs